cass-kul/cass-kul.github.io/_exercises/performance.md

 ## Exercise 2 - Microarchitecture and Performance 2

-Consider a processor where the individual instruction fetch, decode, execute, memory, and writeback stages in the datapath have the following latencies
+Consider a processor where the individual instruction fetch, decode, execute, memory, and writeback stages in the datapath have the following latencies:

 |  IF  |  ID  |  EX  |  MEM |  WB  |
 |:----:|:----:|:----:|:----:|:----:|
 | 150ps| 50ps | 200ps| 100ps| 100ps|

-We assume a classic RISC instruction set where all 5 stages are needed for loads (`lw`), but the writeback WB stage is not necessarily needed for stores (`sw`) and the memory MEM stage is not necessarily needed for register (R-format) instructions.
+We assume a classic RISC instruction set where all 5 stages are needed for loads (`lw`), but the writeback `WB` stage is not necessarily needed for stores (`sw`) and the memory `MEM` stage is not necessarily needed for register (R-format) instructions.
-Instead of a single-cycle organization, we can use a multi-cycle organization where each instruction takes multiple clock cycles but one instruction finishes before another is fetched.
-In this organization, an instruction only goes through stages it actually needs (e.g. sw only takes four clock cycles because it does not need the WB stage).
+Instead of a single-cycle organization, we can use a *multi-cycle* organization where each instruction takes multiple clock cycles, but one instruction finishes before another is fetched.
+In this organization, an instruction only goes through stages it actually needs (e.g., `sw` only takes four clock cycles because it does not need the `WB` stage).
 Compare clock cycle times and execution times with single-cycle, multi-cycle, and pipelined organization.

 ### Exercise 2.1